-All West Sussex schools and colleges have an allocated early help worker, available via the local Integrated Prevention and Earliest Help (IPEH) hub.
-A list of which is found here Our college will work with our early help worker in order to maximise support for those children who may benefit from additional support.
+All West Sussex schools and colleges have an allocated Early Help Worker, available via the local Integrated Prevention and Earliest Help (IPEH) hub.

+A list of which is found here.
+Our school will work with our early help worker in order to maximise support for those children who may benefit from additional support.